BEST way to fly

 B.E.S.T.
 Program Overview

 Beginner Emergency Services Training (B.E.S.T.)
 We are members of the Chattanooga Choo Choo Senior Squadron.
 Like many volunteer programs, we occasionally lose members because they have aged out, moved away, or dropped out for one reason or another.
-We need to replace these members in order to be ready to answer the call to serve.
+Every year or so, we need to replace these members in order to be ready to answer the call to serve.

-In 1941 Congress commissioned Civil Air Patrol (CAP) to carry out three primary missions:
+In 1941 Congress commissioned Civil Air Patrol (CAP) to carry out three primary programs:

 1. Emergency Services,